HHS/TANF-app/docs/Compliance.md

    1. open `Tanf-app/compliance/exports/pdf/tanf_compliance.pdf`
       in your favorite PDF viewer.

-   Most of the sections in the [SSP Template](https://docs.google.com/document/d/1ye-MUIq_0cmv8-Lkd41Gx_V0adIiLEho96GwYI_H_8g/edit#heading=h.nc0r2rvqrwc4)
-   (which you can find in Appendix A of the [Lightweight Security Authorization Guide](https://insite.gsa.gov/cdnstatic/insite/Lightweight_Security_Authorization_Process_%5BCIO_IT_Security_14-68_Rev_6%5D_04-25-2018.docx)) will have some text in the [GitBook](https://github.com/opencontrol/compliance-masonry/blob/master/docs/gitbook.md) that you can copy or use as a guide to fill out the various sections and controls, in addition to the more general guidance in the [SSP documentation](https://before-you-ship.18f.gov/ato/ssp/).
+   Most of the sections in your SSP Template will have some text in the [GitBook](https://github.com/opencontrol/compliance-masonry/blob/master/docs/gitbook.md) that you can copy or use as a guide to fill out the various sections and controls, in addition to the more general guidance in the [SSP documentation](https://before-you-ship.18f.gov/ato/ssp/).
-1. Continue executing the process outlined in the 18F [Before You Ship](https://before-you-ship.18f.gov/ato/) document until you have your ATO!
+1. Continue executing the process outlined in your agency ATO package or other documentation from your ISSO until you have your ATO!

-## Continuing Maintenance of GSA LATO
+## Continuing Maintenance of the ATO

 You may need to re-authorize your ATO if you make significant changes to the system, especially if they change the security posture of the system.
-You will also need to renew your ATO once a year.
+You will also need to renew your ATO regularly according to a schedule set by your ISSO.

 These processes are also documented at a high level in the 18F [Before You Ship](https://before-you-ship.18f.gov/ato/) document.